 Another bit of supporting evidence that these three construction types were executed in vastly different time periods is the presence of lichens on the Hanan and Uran Pacha stones, but not on the Ukun Pacha (Inca) constructions.
 Lichen growth has been used to date stones as early as 10,000 years old.
 It would be interesting if geologists were to carry out lichenometric analyses.

 Did the Incas build Machu Picchu?
 Most of it, it would seem, but the rest remains a mystery.
 Who were the architects who built these amazing pre-Inca structures?
 Why have the builders gone to so much trouble?
 How were the heaviest stones moved?
+The same questions can be asked of the Great Pyramid of Giza and other similar monuments the world over.
 All I could do was stare in amazement and wonder how much we really don’t know of ancient human history and the technologies they possessed.